 Conclusions/Implications for Nurse Practitioners

-The new diagnostic guidelines for VWD were created to improve the identification of people with VWD while minimizing inappropriate testing and the harms of overdiagnosis.
+The new diagnostic guidelines for VWD were created to improve the identification of people with VWD while minimizing inappropriate testing.
 Nurse practitioners can play an important role early in the process by understanding the signs and symptoms of VWD, administering an initial BAT if appropriate, and knowing where to refer patients with possible VWD for more definitive testing and treatment.
 Sources such as the Better You Know website can assist in identifying at-risk individuals for referral to a specialized HTC.
 NPs who are equipped with this knowledge can contribute significantly to shortening the time to accurate diagnosis and prompt and effective treatment of this potentially debilitating bleeding disorder.

 REFERENCES